 You can sponsor Tessa (and Thali) online here.
 Even £3 (the price of a coffee) from a few people will add up and help to make a difference, while £15 will buy a sleeping bag and £50 will pay for an advice and support session.

-“We will be using the majority of our profits (after any reinvestment) for homeless housing and support but until we have profits we want to ensure we are making a real difference from the word go and we believe supporting the 999 Club (along with promoting good practice through our work) is the best way to do that.
+“We will be using the majority of our surpluses for homeless housing and support or reinvestment but until we have surpluses we want to ensure we are making a real difference from the word go and we believe supporting the 999 Club (along with promoting good practice through our work) is the best way to do that.

 I’m doing this particular challenge because I love walking with my dog and wanted to do something to raise money for this charity doing much-needed work in South London."